CloudMavericks/20IT928-PRIEE-C7/scripts/README.md

 This directory contains scripts that are used to setup code, build, and run the projects.

+> **Tip**: You can directly invoke the scripts from your file explorer by double-clicking on them, with default parameters.

 ## Windows Batch Scripts

 | Script | Description | Usage |